Maintenance of wooden staircases: complete guide

 Caring for a wooden staircase is easier than you might think.
 Thanks to Rintal’s advanced treatments, only a few simple steps are needed to preserve the natural beauty of beech...

 If the wood surface were perfectly uniform and flat, the aesthetic result would be similar to a laminated or plastic panel.
-The slight differences in grain and tone between the various slats are not defects, but the certificate of authenticity of a high-quality natural material.
+The slight differences in grain and tone between the various strips are not defects, but the certificate of authenticity of a high-quality natural material.

 This chromatic evolution should not be considered a defect, but a natural characteristic of the material that gives the staircase a unique and unrepeatable charm.